Samuel Helenius: Playing career

-Helenius as a youth played in his native Finland within the Jokerit development system.
+Helenius played in the Jokerit junior development system in his native Finland.
 Moving to fellow Finnish club, JYP Jyväskylä, Helenius made his professional debut in the Liiga during the 2020–21 season.

 In his first full season in the Liiga, Helenius collected 7 goals and 14 points in 54 games with JYP.
-With his large physical frame and promising development, Helenius was selected at the 2021 NHL Entry Draft in the second-round, 58th overall, by the Los Angeles Kings who traded a third and fourth round pick to the Carolina Hurricanes in order to move back into the second-round.
+Helenius was selected at the 2021 NHL Entry Draft in the second-round, 58th overall, by the Los Angeles Kings who traded a third and fourth round pick to the Carolina Hurricanes in order to move back into the second-round.

 On 13 August 2021, Helenius was signed to a three-year, entry-level contract with the Kings.

 Continuing his development in the Liiga with KalPa in the 2021–22 season, Helenius was named an alternate captain and posted 3 goals and 9 points in 48 games.
 On 28 March 2022, Helenius left Finland and moved to North America, assigned by the Kings to primary AHL affiliate, the Ontario Reign, for the remainder of the season.

 Personal

-Born in Dallas, Texas, Samuel is the son of former NHL defenseman and enforcer, Sami Helenius.
+Born in Dallas, Texas when his father was a member of the Dallas Stars, Samuel is the son of former NHL defenseman and enforcer, Sami Helenius.
 He is a dual citizen of Finland and the U.S.